November 22, 2024

 Why Do Actors Sign Up For Talent Showcases?

-• Because they want to be seen by casting.
+• They want to be seen by casting.

 • They hope to find representation.